damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 ## Introduction and Scope of the Utility

-In the context of
+In the context of PSI contribution to the OECD/NEA PREMIUM Benchmark Phase IV, there was a need to be able to execute numerous TRACE runs of a given model with different values of the input parameters in a systematic manner.
-This version and the features were consolidated from the developments made for the PSI contributions to the PREMIUM Phase-IV benchmark, the NUTHOS-11 conference, and the NURETH-16 conference.
+By taking the developments from the design and analysis of computer experiment, the resulting outputs can then be analyzed further, either for the purpose of quantifying the model prediction uncertainty (*uncertainty propagation*) or of understanding better the input/output relationship of the complex model (*sensitivity analysis*).
+This document details the implementation of a Python3-based utility to assist in carrying out computer experiment for TRACE model.

 The global flowchart of the utility is shown in Figure 1.
 The process is done in three sequential steps with clearly defined inputs and outputs as well as a set of required command line arguments.
 The flowchart also explicitly states the scope of the utility development that begins with a set of input files and ends with a set of csv files.
-The most important input file for a simulation experiment campaign is the design matrix which contains normalized input parameters values at which TRACE will be run.
+The most important input file for a computer experiment campaign is the design matrix which contains normalized input parameters values at which TRACE will be run.
 The design matrix is produced by generic numerical routine and is outside the scope of `trace-simexp`.